The Father You Choose to Be

 The Role of a Father

 Every parent has a unique and special relationship with their children.
 In different households, moms and dads may play different roles.
 No matter what your family unit looks like, loving, supportive parents and caregivers will set a child up for a successful future.
 Father figures serve important roles in family units.
-An involved father is someone who understands the importance of managing household responsibilities.
-In addition, a father must also build a positive relationship with their children need for healthy development.
+An involved father is someone who understands the importance of managing household responsibilities while also building a positive relationship with their children and supporting healthy development.

 “A person that steps up and takes on the role of a father-figure understands the importance of this role and the impact they can have in a child’s life,” says Aaron Oeser, a Family Education Instructor with Any Baby Can currently teaching fatherhood classes.